menu

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Williston is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Williston is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Williston who work in office and administrative support (21.03%), sales jobs (15.38%), and healthcare suport services (9.81%).

-The percentage of adults in Williston with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.75% of adults in Williston have a bachelor's degree or advanced degree.
+The citizens of Williston are slightly less educated than the national average of 21.84% for the average city or town: 16.75% of adults in Williston have a bachelor's degree or advanced degree

 The per capita income in Williston in 2022 was $26,948, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,792 for a family of four.
 However, Williston contains both very wealthy and poor people as well.
 Williston also has one of the higher rates of people living in poverty in the nation, with 31.09% of its population below the federal poverty line.